Skip to Content

 Embezzlement

-Embezzlement is financial theft by an employee.
-The theft can be from the employer, clients, or third parties related to the alleged offender’s job.
+Unlike theft, which involves taking another's property without permission, embezzlement involves legally accessing the property and diverting it for unauthorized purposes.
+The diverted assets can be from the employer, clients, or third parties related to the alleged offender’s job.
 It can also include theft from charities or non-profit organizations.
 The crime of embezzlement falls under the law criminalizing theft.

-Usually, embezzlement is considered a white collar crime.
+Embezzlement is usually considered a white-collar crime.
 Many instances of embezzlement also involve elements of fraud.
-The crime of embezzlement carries heavy penalties including fines and possible incarceration.
+The crime carries heavy penalties, including fines and possible incarceration.

 The Texas Penal Code does not have a specific statute dedicated to embezzlement.
-However, embezzlement and other crimes of this nature are consolidated among other theft offenses.
+However, embezzlement and other similar crimes are consolidated under theft crimes.

-For a person to be convicted of embezzlement, the prosecution must prove certain elements.
+Certain elements must be shown for a person to be convicted of embezzlement.
 Prosecutors must prove beyond a reasonable doubt that the alleged offender appropriated something of value from the true owner without consent.
 This can be money, goods, or property.

 Some common ways a person can commit embezzlement include: